progit/progit/de/04-git-server/01-chapter4.markdown

 <!--At this point you might be wondering how the access control rules are actually applied, so let’s go over that briefly.-->

-An dieser Stelle fragst Du dich vielleicht, wie die Zugriffsregeln eigentlich angewandt werden.
+An dieser Stelle fragst Du Dich vielleicht, wie die Zugriffsregeln eigentlich angewandt werden.
 Lass uns das kurz anschauen.

 <!--There are two levels of access control in Gitolite.
 The first is at the repository level; if you have read (or write) access to *any* ref in the repository, then you have read (or write) access to the repository.
 This is the only access control that Gitosis had.-->